 Who doesn’t love potato salad as a side dish for gatherings?
 Though I have to admit, hot potato salad did not sound appetizing to me the first time I saw it on a menu when I was traveling through Germany.

-Apples mixed with potatoes, sausage, and sauerkraut blends into a refreshing, sweet and rich dish!
+Apples mixed with potatoes, sausage, and sauerkraut blends into a refreshing, sweet, and rich dish!
 And all you have to do is throw them in a slow cooker for a few hours.
 Great for those with a busy schedule!
+Get the recipe here.

 This one is actually a mix of German and Austrian, and spaetzle pasta is extremely versatile.
 Bacon Onion Spaetzle is not only flavorful but it’s also extremely indulgent and comforting for those cold-weather blues.

-Bacon, caramelized onions and cheese all mixed in with spaetzle and crisped up in a skillet is not only great in the moment but also fabulous the next day.
+Bacon, caramelized onions, and cheese all mixed in with spaetzle and crisped up in a skillet is not only great in the moment but also fabulous the next day.
+This page has the recipe and instructions.

 Anything with sausage in a skillet is comfort food for me.
 Meals that are a vegetable mixed with protein are the perfect answer to those with a Keto, paleo, gluten-free, dairy-free lifestyle and this one happens to be Atkins friendly, as well.